destinymalone/head-first-java-cliffsnotes-example/chapter-5-writing-a-program-extra-strength-methods/README.md

 ## Table of Contents

-Building the Sink a Dot Com game
+- Building the Sink a Dot Com game
-Starting with the Simple Dot Com game (a simpler version) Writing prepcode (pseudocode for the game)
+- Starting with the Simple Dot Com game (a simpler version)
+- Writing prepcode (pseudocode for the game)
-Test code for Simple Dot Com
+- Test code for Simple Dot Com
-Coding the Simple Dot Com game
+- Coding the Simple Dot Com game
-Final code for Simple Dot Com
+- Final code for Simple Dot Com
-Generating random numbers with Math.random() Ready-bake code for getting user input from the command-line Looping with for loops
+- Generating random numbers with Math.random()
+- Ready-bake code for getting user input from the command-line
+- Looping with for loops
-Casting primitives from a large size to a smaller size Converting a String to an int with Integer.parseInt() Exercises and puzzles
+- Casting primitives from a large size to a smaller size
+- Converting a String to an int with Integer.parseInt()
+- Exercises and puzzles
+- Overview

 #### Each lesson within chapter 5 is completed and explained in order